-Nobody wants to skip leg day, but if you find yourself working out at home or the park without any of your usual machinery and accessories, you might be wondering how to get an effective training session going.
+Nobody wants to skip leg day, but if you find yourself having to exercise at home or the park without any of your usual machinery and accessories, you might be wondering how to get an effective training session going.
 Is it even possible to do a leg curl exercise without machines when we can’t go to the gym?

-When it comes to the hamstrings, this crucial group of muscles should be the part of your everyday workout so finding a good leg curl alternative is crucial when you don’t have a leg curl machine?
-Absolutely, there are many alternatives for stretching, warming up, and working out your hamstring that don’t require any machines or equipment, and especially not a leg curl machine.
+When it comes to the hamstrings, this crucial group of muscles should be part of your everyday exercise regimen so finding a good leg curl alternative is crucial when you don’t have a leg curl machine to use.

+Absolutely.
+There are many leg curl alternatives for stretching, warming up, and working out your hamstring that doesn’t require any machines or equipment, and especially not a leg curl machine.
 With resistance training and your own body weight, you can get a successful workout on your thigh muscles that can be implemented into your regular routine.
 Leg curls to the rescue!

-Thankfully, that’s easy enough to do and it’ll not only prevent injury but also keep you moreflexible in the area.
+Thankfully, that’s easy to do and it’ll not only prevent injury but also keep you more flexible in the area.

-- Sit on a mat and place your legs straight out in front of you, keeping them as straight as possible.
+Starting position is to sit on a mat and place your legs straight out in front of you, keeping them as straight as possible.
 Slowly make your way towards your toes with your arms stretched out in front, leaning into the muscle as you go.
 Hold for 30 seconds and return to a straight posture.
 You will feel this stretch in your lower back as well.

-- Stand with both feet flat on the ground for your starting position and then cross your right foot over the front of the left.
+Stand with both feet flat on the ground for your starting position and then cross your right foot over your left foot.
 Lower your forehead down to the floor and keep both knees straight, only bending at the waist.
 If you can, try to put your hands on the floor for a deeper stretch.
 Hold there for 30 seconds and then let your entire body relax before coming back to a standing position.
 Again, this stretch will be felt in the lower back and it feels so good.

 Try these simple warm-ups for the thighs that will prepare your body for the training session to come.